 We rely on third-party contract manufacturers to manufacture preclinical and clinical trial product materials and supplies for our needs.
 There can be no assurance that our preclinical and clinical development product supplies will not be limited or interrupted or be of satisfactory quality or continue to be available on acceptable terms.
-The manufacturing facilities in which our preclinical and clinical trial product materials and supplies are made could be adversely affected by the ongoing COVID-19 pandemic, earthquakes and other natural or man-made disasters, equipment failures, labor shortages, power failures and numerous other factors.
+Over the course of the development and manufacturing of VAX-24, we have encountered process-related matters that have required us to make adjustments to our processes.
+Recently, we encountered such process-related matters during our drug substance manufacturing campaign for VAX-24 at Lonza.
+The cumulative impact of the time required to make adjustments to our processes led to a delay of our drug substance manufacturing campaign due to scheduling conflicts and capacity constraints at Lonza.
+Although Lonza has resumed manufacturing of VAX-24, there can be no assurance that we or Lonza will be able to successfully manufacture drug substances in a timely manner in the future, or at all, or that there will not be further delays due to additional process adjustments we are required to make or due to future scheduling conflicts at Lonza.
+Such process changes and manufacturing delays have caused a change in our IND timelines and future changes or delays could impact future timelines for VAX-24 or for our other product candidates.
+As a third-party manufacturer, we are also subject to Lonza's scheduling commitments for its other clients.
+Scheduling conflicts with Lonza's other clients have contributed to manufacturing delays in the past, and there is no guarantee that future scheduling conflicts or related capacity constraints will not affect our manufacturing campaigns and related timelines.
+In addition, certain aspects of our manufacturing process for our clinical trial product materials and supplies were adversely affected by the COVID-19 pandemic, and could be adversely affected by the ongoing COVID-19 pandemic, earthquakes and other natural or man-made disasters, equipment failures, labor shortages, power failures and numerous other factors in the future.
 Please see the risk factor titled "Our business could be adversely affected by the effects of health epidemics, including the evolving effects of the COVID-19 pandemic, in regions where we or third parties on which we rely have significant manufacturing facilities, concentrations of potential clinical trial sites or other business operations.
-The COVID-19 pandemic could materially affect our operations, including at our headquarters in the San Francisco Bay Area, as well as the business or operations of our contract manufacturer or other third parties with whom we conduct business."
+The COVID-19 pandemic could materially affect our operations, including at our headquarters in the San Francisco Bay Area, as well as the business or operations of our contract manufacturers or other third parties with whom we conduct business."